AuxStudio/react-native-boiler-plate/README.md

 # TODOS

-* Refactor wrappers (some of them don't need to be wrappers, they can just be components)
-* FileSystem sagas and services based on new RN
-* Create ErrorBoundary component and log errors to DB
-* System messages management (array of messages displayed sequentially)
 * Add a CHANGELOG
 * NetworkHandler needs to direct offline operations on db
 * LocationHandler permissions handling could be more robust